Housing Resource Center Of Monterey County

 How does Housing Resource Center Of Monterey County spend its money?

 Housing Resource Center Of Monterey County directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Housing Resource Center Of Monterey County tax-deductible?